ONLYUSEmeFEET/picodrivePICOReborn/platform/base_readme.txt

   + Added A r k's usbjoy fix.
   + Added "perfect vsync" option, which adjusts GP2X LCD refresh rate and syncs emulation to it to eliminate tearing and ensure smoothest scrolling possible.
-  + Added an option to use A_SN's gamma curve for gamma correction (improves dark and bright color display for mk2s).
+  + Added an option to use A_SN's camma curve for gamma correction (improves dark and bright color display for mk2s).
   * Sometimes stray sounds were played after loading a savestate.
 Fixed.
   * Fixed a problem where >6MB mp3s were corrupted in memory (sound glitches in